ACES welcomes familiar faces back and one new member to the 2021 Board of Directors.

 Heather Saunders was elected to serve as Secretary, her first time in an officer position.
 Nick Jungman was re-elected to his position, Treasurer.

-Executive Committee members Mark Allen and Maisha Maurant were elected to new two-year terms, while Crystal Shelley will join the Committee for a two-year term.
+Board of Directors members Mark Allen and Maisha Maurant were elected to new two-year terms, while Crystal Shelley will join the Committee for a two-year term.

 ACES members selected the officers and board members in voting from Feb.
 15 to March 1.
 The new terms begin May 3.
 The next election begins with nominations for open seats accepted beginning Dec.
 15.